Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 ```
 @KarenBassLA @adrin_nazarian @cd2losangeles @LindseyPHorvath @RonGalperinLA @CityAttorneyLA @LADAOffice @lacontroller @LACountyBOS

 You've all been made aware of The Contructive Eviction Loophole.
-Where is our Tenant Abuse Hotline?
+Where is our Independent Tenant Abuse Hotline?
 ```
 <br/>